jennymevents/sustainable-events/README.md

 ## Contributing

 Pull requests are welcome!
-If you would like to engage in this repo, please refer to the [Code of Conduct](./CODE_OF_CONDUCT.md).
+If you would like to engage in this repo, please refer to the GitHub Code of Conduct.